Skip to main content

 Why Red Flag Awareness Protects Your Money

-After we checked 340+ online casinos in Canada and after we analysed 500+ player disputes, we managed to collect 15 red flags that appear in 94% of complaints about the fact that casinos won’t pay.
-This isn’t a theoretical approach; it’s a pattern that was seen via real players’ experiences.
-These red flags in casinos cost Canadian players an average of C$640 per incident, so make sure to avoid these scenarios.
-For example, 12 red flag casinos shut down between 2023 and 2025, and they owed players C$2.4 million combined.
+After reviewing 140+ online casinos in Canada and analysing 500+ player disputes, we identified 15 red flags that appear in 94% of complaints about casinos not paying.
+This isn’t a theoretical approach; it’s a pattern observed in real players’ experiences.
+These red flags in casinos cost Canadian players an average of C$640 per incident; avoid these scenarios.
+For example, 12 red-flag casinos shut down between 2023 and 2025, collectively owing players C$2.4 million.

 However, many bad scenarios in casinos can be prevented.
-The warning signs exist before you deposit, and you can find them if you check the licensing, if you read the T&Cs or if you check the banking info.
+The warning signs are present before you deposit, and you can find them by checking the licensing, reading the T&Cs, or reviewing the banking information.
 Use our guide accordingly and save hours disputing withdrawals.

 How to Use This Red Flag System